 2. Reflex Rules

-If-then logic that fires instantly and reversibly when conditions change, without waiting for approvals.
+Automatic controls that fire instantly and reversibly when conditions change — without waiting for approvals, without human bottlenecks in the loop.

 3. Timing Drift Detection